Mashina Vremeni

 Mashina Vremeni (Машина времени) is a Russian rock band founded in 1969.
 Mashina Vremeni was a pioneer of Soviet rock music and remains one of the oldest still-active rock bands in Russia.
 The band's music incorporates elements of classic rock, blues, and bard's song.
-Mashina Vremeni's best known members are Andrei Makarevich (founder, principal singer-songwriter, public face of the band), Alexander Kutikov (bass player and producer/sound engineer), and Evgeny Margulis (guitarist/songwriter).
+Mashina Vremeni's best known members are Andrey Makarevich (founder, principal singer-songwriter, public face of the band), Alexander Kutikov (bass player and producer/sound engineer), and Evgeny Margulis (guitarist/songwriter).

 History

-Andrei Makarevich's musical career can be traced to a school band called The Kids, which was made up of two male guitarists and two female vocalists.
+Andrey Makarevich's musical career can be traced to a school band called The Kids, which was made up of two male guitarists and two female vocalists.
 The group sang mostly English-language folk songs and performed primarily at talent shows put on in Moscow schools.
 According to Makarevich, the momentous event in his musical career came when the Soviet group VIA Atlanty (ВИА «Атланты») visited his school and allowed him to play a couple of songs on their equipment during a break in the performance.
 On the heels of this experience, Makarevich joined with other musically talented students from his school and another school to form Mashiny Vremeni (Машины времени – in plural form imitating The Beatles, The Rolling Stones, etc.).
 The most significant founding members included Sergey Kawagoe and Andrey Makarevich.
 The band's repertoire consisted of eleven songs in English, now lost.

 Mashina Vremeni started playing during the last years of the Brezhnev era, but could not get official bookings as a professional band.
 In 1979 Makarevich signed the band up with Rosconcert, becoming legitimate in the State music system.